prathmeshrmadhu/prathmesh.github.io/_pages/publications.md

 Conferences and Workshops
 ------

+1. Madhu and Marquart et al. "Understanding Compositional Structures in Art Historical Images using Pose and Gaze Priors."
+Proceedings of the European Conference on Computer Vision (ECCV).
+2020.

 1. Madhu P., Kosti RV., Bendschus T., Reinhardt C., Maier A.:
 Computer Vision Understanding of Narrative Strategies on Greek Vases 48th Computer Applications and Quantitative Methods in Archaeology Conference (Oxford, UK, April 14, 2020 - April 17, 2020)